-any time.
-Ante, at --.
+Nor must Congress stand by as this Court sows needless confusion across the country.
+Even the Court acknowledges that Congress can undo its decision and preempt state authority at any time.
 And Congress could do exactly that with a simple amendment to Public Law 280.
 It might say: A State lacks criminal jurisdiction over crimes by or against Indians in Indian Country, unless the State complies with the procedures to obtain tribal consent outlined in 25 U.S.C. § 1321, and, where necessary, amends its constitution or statutes pursuant to 25 U.S.C. § 1324.
 Of course, that reminder of the obvious should hardly be necessary.
 But thanks to this Court's egregious misappropriation of legislative authority, "the ball is back in Congress' court."
-Ledbetter v.
-Goodyear Tire & Rubber Co., 550 U.S. 618, 661, 127 S.Ct.
-2162, 167 L.Ed.2d 982 (2007) (Ginsburg, J., dissenting).

 In the 1830s, this Court struggled to keep our Nation's promises to the Cherokee.
-Justice Story celebrated the decision in Worcester: " [T]hanks be to God, the Court can wash [its] hands clean of the iniquity of oppressing the Indians and disregarding their rights."
-Breyer 420. " "The Court had done its duty," even if Georgia refused to do its own.
-Ibid.
+Justice Story celebrated the decision in Worcester: " [T]hanks be to God, the Court can wash [its] hands clean of the iniquity of oppressing the Indians and disregarding their rights." " "The Court had done its duty," even if Georgia refused to do its own.
 Today, the tables turn.
 Oklahoma's courts exercised the fortitude to stand athwart their own State's lawless disregard of the Cherokee's sovereignty.
 Now, at the bidding of Oklahoma's executive branch, this Court unravels those lower-court decisions, defies Congress's statutes requiring tribal consent, offers its own consent in place of the Tribe's, and allows Oklahoma to intrude on a feature of tribal sovereignty recognized since the founding.
-One can only hope the political branches and future courts will do their duty to honor this Nation's promises even as we have failed today to do our own.
+One can only hope the political